IBM/worklog/README.md

 * Relevant React Components: Use `npm install`

+# Steps
+Follow these steps to setup and run this code pattern locally and on the Cloud.
+The steps are described in detail below.

 1. [Clone the repo](#1-clone-the-repo)
 2. [Run the application](#2-run-the-application)
 3. [Deploy to IBM Cloud](#3-deploy-to-ibm-cloud)